SpotX-Official/SpotX/README.md

    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned –Force
 ````

-  #### Outdated versions of PowerShell
+   <h3>Outdated versions of PowerShell</h3>

-  If you are using Windows 7 - Windows 8.1, there may be errors in the installation process due to an outdated version of NET Framework and PowerShell.
+  If you are using Windows 7 or Windows 8.1, there may be errors in the installation process due to an outdated version of NET Framework and PowerShell.
    Do the following:
    * Upgrade to [NET Framework 4.8](https://go.microsoft.com/fwlink/?linkid=2088631)
    * Upgrade to [WMF 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616)
    * Reboot your PC

-### Additional Notes:
+   <strong>Note:</strong> For Windows 8 it is not possible to upgrade the PoweShell version, please upgrade to Windows 8.1 or 10

+<h1>Additional Notes:</h1>

 * BlockTheSpot might only works as expected with the last tested version.
 Please check it before opening an issue.
 * "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, hence why you'll probably need to apply the patch again when it happens
 * [Spicetify](https://github.com/khanhas/spicetify-cli) users will need to reapply BlockTheSpot after applying a Spicetify patches.